zeljkoobrenovic/grounded-architecture/_posts/2023-02-07-appendix-hiring.markdown

 It is vital to take more **active ownership of hiring architects**.
 Due to the vast diversity of how different companies define the architect's role, recruiters may need help understanding the role's requirements.

-While you will need to design your hiring process, the hiring process should ensure a solid evaluation of the candidates:
+Whatever hiring process you choose, it should ensure a strong evaluation of candidates across the following dimensions:
   * **[Technical skills](skills)**: An architect must possess a solid technical background in the relevant areas, such as software development, infrastructure, cloud computing, and security.
 The process can assess their expertise through technical questions, tests, or case studies.
   * **[Communication and collaboration skills](skills)**: Architects often work with stakeholders, including business leaders, developers, and project managers.
 Therefore, the process could evaluate the candidate's ability to communicate effectively, work in a team, and manage stakeholders.
   * **[Leadership and problem-solving abilities](impact)**: As a senior team member, an architect should have strong leadership skills and the ability to solve complex problems.
 The process could assess the candidate's experience leading teams, making critical decisions, and resolving technical challenges.